course-details-portlet

 Course content

 A safe, secure and sustainable society is dependent on well-functioning critical infrastructures and societal functions.
 This requires good organization and management of different types of risk analyses, as well as emergency preparedness.
 The subject therefore integrates literature on technology, organization and management into a broad risk governance approach.
 The course has a main focus on societal safety and security.
-This includes aspects related to climate change and adaptation, reliable infrastructures, digital vulnerability and the role of societal institutions in building a peaceful, safe and secure society with low social inequality.
+This includes aspects related to climate change and adaptation, reliable infrastructures, digital vulnerability and the role of societal institutions in building a safe and secure society.
 The competence gained from the course will thus be of high relevance for reaching the UN Sustainability Goals.
-The subject also includes methods and knowledge relevant for dealing with the risks of major industrial accidents and different forms of digital vulnerability.
+The subject also includes methods and knowledge relevant for dealing with the risks of major industrial accidents.

 Learning outcome

-• pose critical questions about risk and vulnerability,
+• reflect on critical questions related to risk and vulnerability in society

-• relate approaches to societal security on a local, regional and national level.
+• relate societal security approaches at local, regional, and national levels

-• explain principles for organizing societal safety and emergency,
+• explain principles for organizing societal safety and preparedness

 Skills: After completing the course, the student will be able to:

-• understand different types of crisis, risks and vulnerabilities,
+• understand different types of crises, risks, and vulnerabilities

-• classify and give examples of different categories of threats and hazards to critical societal functions and infrastructures,
+• classify and provide examples of various types of threats and hazards to critical societal functions and infrastructures

-• explain risk perception and social aspects of risk in relation to risk governance,
+• explain risk perception and social mechanisms related to risk management

-• recognize principles in mass media coverage of events and risks.
+• recognize principles in mass media coverage of events and risk conditions

 Learning methods and activities